ropensci/MODIStsp/README.md

 3. Run the installer

 -   *Easiest Option*:
     -   Select **Express Desktop Install**, then proceed with the installation.
-This will install GDAL and also other useful Spatial Processing softwares like [QGIS](http://www.qgis.org/) and [GRASS GIS](https://grass.osgeo.org/)
+This will install GDAL and also other useful Spatial Processing software like [QGIS](http://www.qgis.org/) and [GRASS GIS](https://grass.osgeo.org/)
--   *Advanded Option*:
+-   *Advanced Option*:
     -   Select **Advanced Install**, then click on "Next" a few times until you reach the "Select Packages" screen.
     -   Click on "Commandline\_Utilities\_", and on the list look for "\_gdal: The GDAL/OGR library..." entry
     -   Click on "Skip": the word "skip" will be replaced by the current GDAL version number